Fiat E-Scudo new van review

 All E-Scudo van models are decently equipped, the standard spec including manual air conditioning, daytime running lights and rear parking sensors.
 Media connectivity includes 'Apple CarPlay' and 'Android Auto' smartphone-mirroring.
 Fiat hasn't forgotten a proper full-sized steel spare wheel, 12V sockets in both cabin and load area and an alarm either.
 For the cab, there's a driver's seat with height, rake, reach and lumbar adjustment, plus a full steel bulkhead.
 Other key features on entry level 'Scudo' trim include selective door locking, an advance emergency braking system and driver attention alert level 3.

 The main reason you'd want to stretch to plusher 'Primo' spec is to get the useful 'Moduwork' package which gives you a fold-up middle seat, a fold-down writing table in the centre seat back and storage under the passenger bench.
 Plus a useful load-through flap under the outer passenger seat into the cargo area.
-'Primo' spec also upgrades you with front fog lamps, a panoramic view camera, power-folding mirrors.
-Plus there's Dynamic Surround View, with a digital rear view mirror and lateral side view, along with front and rear park assist, flankguard detection of fixed obstacles, a Visiopark 190 reversing camera, blind spot detection and foldable mirrors.
+'Primo' spec also upgrades you with front fog lamps and power-folding mirrors.
+Plus there's a Dynamic Surround View camera system, with a digital rear view mirror and lateral side view, along with front and rear park assist and flankguard detection of fixed obstacles.

 + More